 A Portable Rip Rap Plant has the durability necessary for this type of coarse aggregate production.
 It’s fitted with a SEPRO 64″ x 24′ HR Grizzly Feeder to make sure only the right sized rip rap are collected.

 Aggregate used in Concrete

 Flaky and elongated aggregate makes for very poor concrete since these shapes are brittle.
 Jaw crushers typically produce a flaky and/or elongated aggregate and are therefore used more as a primary crusher, followed by a cone crusher.
 This helps form the aggregate into the ideal angular shape, which is perfect for high-strength concrete.

 Using the right aggregate equipment, whether it be a jaw crusher, cone crusher, or portable plant, is important for creating high quality aggregate products.
-For more information on Sepro’s line of aggregate equipment, or to learn more about the importance of aggregate shape and size, contact Sepro Aggregates today.
+For more information on Sepro’s line of aggregate equipment, or to learn more about the importance of aggregate shape and size, contact Sepro Crushing and Screening today.